alexeyp0708/bash-pma-composer/README.md

   # You have to build your own combinations of options depending on the package manager.
   opt_str="$@"
 }
+formatOptions(){
+   # formating raw options '$@' and pring formated options
+   # The method is declarative and is not used in the composr.sh script.
+Will be useful for application actions
+}
 install(){
   sudo apt-get $opt_str install $@
 }